kres0345/Cobra/README.md

 # Cobra
 Cobra is a console like python or windows cmd.
-Direct:
+Direct download:
 [install.bat](https://cdn.rawgit.com/kres0345/CobraConsole/4a17ccdc/install.bat)

 You can install the program by download install.bat, no need to download whole git :-D